ianmcburnie/a11y-first-workshop/README.md

 ### Textbox Icons

+**DISCLAIMER**: Textboxes *without* visual text labels are not recommended.
+If you insist on using the following approach, you should make sure it is used for very short, and very familiar, forms only.

 For this step we move back to our `signin.html` page (it should currently only consist of fake tabs and an empty form).

 But first, demo some sign in pages on the web.
 For example, t-mobile.com, nintendo.com, chase.com.
 Show how it can be easy to forget the 'label' after typing (i.e. hmm, did it ask for email or username?
 I guess I'll have to delete my text just to make sure).